What is Cost Driver?

 Cost Drivers and Relevant Range

-Fixed costs like yearly rent of a factory can’t have a cost driver.
-Simply because the factory rent would not increase with an increase in production, especially in the short run like a year or 2.
+Fixed costs like the yearly rent of a factory can’t have a cost driver simply because the factory rent would not increase with an increase in production, especially in the short run like a year or 2.
 But, if we consider a long term of 10 years, we may find some co-relation with production.
 In the long run, we can assume the quantity of production as a cost driver for factory rent.
 Here, the concept of the relevant range comes into play.
 Fixed costs remain fixed until a range of activity, and then they shoot up to a different level.
 For example, this business may increase the area of the factory to 1.5 times, and rent increases from $100,000 to $150,000.
 There is a possibility that for some time, a part of the factory remains unutilized.

 Activity Cost Driver and ABC Costing

 Cost driver has great relevance in Activity Based Costing.
 ABC Costing is a method of costing, which is famous for more scientifically absorbing the overheads / indirect costs.
 For this, the whole process of manufacturing is divided into activities.
-Cost is accumulated into these activity cost pools.
+Cost accumulates into these activity cost pools.
 Each activity cost pool is then assigned an Activity Cost Driver.
 With the help of these drivers, the cost is allocated to products.
 Cost driver analysis is the key to utilizing the concept of ABC Costing to its full potential.
 Correct activity cost driver determination is vital for effective product costing.
 There are a lot of management decisions that rely on product costing.

 Examples of Types of Cost Drivers